 How will you apply it?

-You can apply it in 4 different ways, which are by sprayer, hand dousing, spreading into soil and mixing with water.
+You can apply it in 4 different ways, which are by sprayer, hand dousing, spreading into the soil, and mixing with water.
 It is a good idea to take these precautions when spraying:

 – Wear protective clothing such as gloves and long sleeves.